 Category Description Vulnerability Id (Not editable) The ID assigned to the vulnerability by the source that reported it (see the next field).
-Optionally, you can click the hyper-linked CVE ID in an entry to view the vulnerability details found on the NVD or other website: Source: NVD ID: CVE-2017-1000372 Source (Not editable) The research system or organization that reported the security vulnerability (for example, NVD , Secunia , or another advisory entity).
+Optionally, you can click the hyperlinked CVE ID in an entry to view the vulnerability details found on the NVD or other website: Source: NVD ID: CVE-2017-1000372 Source (Not editable) The research system or organization that reported the security vulnerability (for example, NVD , Secunia , or another advisory entity).
 Severity (Not editable) The level of security risk that this vulnerability can have on your software.
 The advisory system uses the vulnerability's CVSS score to set the severity.
 See Understanding Severity Levels for Security Vulnerabilities.

+Table 8-63 - Unsuppress Vulnerability Window (cont.)

-CVSS v3.x (or v2.0) Score (Not editable) The vulnerability's CVSS score as determined by the advisory system.
+Category Description CVSS v3.x (or v2.0) Score (Not editable) The vulnerability's CVSS score as determined by the advisory system.
 Depending on your Code Insight configuration, this score is in either CVSS 3.x or CVSS 2.0 format.
 For more information, see Understanding Severity Levels for Security Vulnerabilities.
 For a vulnerability found in the NVD, the UI also provides access to a CVSS calculator (provided by NVD).
 Using this calculator, you can tweak the factors that determined the NVD-based score to calculate another score that is more realistic for your product.
 This score can then be used internally to direct your review and remediation processes.
-For information about accessing the CVSS calculator, see the CVSS <version> Score description in Examining Security Vulnerability Details.</version> Description (Not editable) The vulnerability description, as captured from the advisory system.
+For information about accessing the CVSS calculator, see the CVSS <version> Score</version> description in Security Vulnerabilities Window.
+Description (Not editable) The vulnerability description, as captured from the advisory system.
 Affected Component (Not editable) The OSS or third-party component that is impacted by this security vulnerability.

-Table 8-59 - Unsuppress Vulnerability Window (cont.)

-Category Description Version Scope (Required) Select the scope of component versions for which you want to unsup the vulnerability. choose from option is sel ppressed Version(s) -The one or more component versions that you in the Select Version(s) dropdown (which is enabled only when this ected).
-Note that the dropdown will show only those versions for ulnerability is currently suppressed.
-By default, t his option is initially selected.
-All Suppress currently su sed Versions -All component versions for which the vulnerability is ppressed.
+Version Scope (Required) Select the scope of component versions for which you want to unsuppress the vulnerability. • Specific Suppressed Version(s) -The one or more component versions that you choose from the Select Version(s) dropdown (which is enabled only when this option is selected).
+Note that the dropdown will show only those versions for which the vulnerability is currently suppressed.
+By default, this option is initially selected.
+All Suppressed Versions-All component versions for which the vulnerability is currently suppressed.
 Select Version(s) (Enabled and required when Version Scope is Specific Suppressed Version(s) ) From the dropdown, select each version for which the vulnerability should be unsuppressed.
 The dropdown shows only those versions for which the vulnerability is currently suppressed.
-If necessary, you can remove any of your version selections by clicking the small × icon to the right of the version.
+If necessary, you can remove any of your version selections by clicking the small $ imes$ icon to the right of the version.
 Unsuppression Remarks (Required) Enter all additional information pertinent to the unsuppression of the vulnerability for the component version(s).
-Actions The following buttons enact or discontinue the process of unsuppressing the vulnerability.
-Unsuppress (Enabled when all required fields have been completed) Click to unsuppress the security vulnerability for the specified component version(s).
-Then click OK in the pop-up to acknowledge that vulnerability has been unsuppressed.
-Close Close window without saving your input.